Partition functions on squashed seven-spheres and holography: Discussion

 As the first result of this paper, we construct a novel one-parameter family of AlAdS$_8$ solutions of Euclidean Einstein gravity preserving SO(5)$\times$SO(3) isometry with two closely related metrics.
 We study the renormalized gravitational free energy as a function of the squashing parameter and show its correspondence with free field theories living on a squashed seven sphere.
 With the solutions containing SU(2) fiber bundles, our work has extended the literature on AdS vacuum solutions.
 On the field theory side, we have studied the free energy for an arbitrary CFT living on a perturbed metric.
 Using zeta-function and heat-kernel regularization, we study the free energy of free conformal scalar and free fermion theories living on the squashed sphere.
 We compare free energies in the bulk and boundary both at small and large deformations.

-As a second result of this paper, we have evaluated the second-order derivative of the free energy with regard to the squashing parameter in general CFT and correctly reproduced what was predicted in the bulk.
-This correspondence holds for general conformal field theories living on the U(1) squashed sphere or the SU(2) squashed seven spheres.
+As a second result of this paper, we expressed the second-order derivative of the free energy with regard to the squashing parameter in terms of the central charge in general CFT.
+The relation is identical to the corresponding one in the bulk, which reflects the universal property of conformal symmetry and acts as a sanity check of our result.
+We checked this for general conformal field theories living on the U(1) squashed sphere or the SU(2) squashed seven spheres.
 From a renormalization group point of view, the squashing on the round sphere induces an RG flow generated by the stress tensor of the field theory, along which the $\widetilde F$ quantity related to the free energy must be decreasing, this is also confirmed in our analysis.